Black Lives Matter Leader Calls for NFL Boycott Over Kaepernick 'Blackballing'

 "However, that said, what we cannot allow to happen is ourselves reduced to mob rule, which is what Black Lives Matter's all about," Parker said.
 "We battle in the voting booth in a free society."

-"Black Lives Matter needs to just get off of the political stage and go about their business [and] lives, and then get out the polls the next time if they really want Democrats in control."
+"Black Lives Matter needs to just get off of the political stage and go about their business [and] lives, and then get out to the polls the next time if they really want Democrats in control."

+Watch more above and check out Tucker's must-see interview with a supporter of a Black Lives Matter "blacks-only" Memorial Day party

 'This Is Really Bad': Krauthammer Warns Trump on Sessions Departure Rumors